VagelisKalimeris/RestAPI-Manage-Productions-And-Crew/README.md

 ## Testing
 Test client uses an in-memory test database which is always structurally identical to the production database, so there is no need to create test database container.
-The test database is being created, pre-populated with required entries according to test type, and destroyed with each single or grouped test execution.
+The test database is being created, pre-populated with specific test suite entries, and destroyed with each single or grouped test execution.
 This applies locally as well as in GitHub or Docker containers.

 Grouped test execution is prioritized by following order: